audiconnect/audi_connect_ha/readme.md

 -----------------------
 **username**

-- (string)(Required)The username associated with your Volvo On Call account.
+- (string)(Required)The username associated with your Audi Connect account.

 **password**

-- (string)(Required)The password for your given Volvo On Call account.
+- (string)(Required)The password for your given Audi Connect account.

 **region**

-- (string)(Optional)The region where the Volvo is registered.
+- (string)(Optional)The region where the Audi is registered.
 Needs to be set for users in North America or China.

 **name**